-Instead, we found an increase in abundance and a spatial extension within the core distribution areas of macrofauna species in the North Sea, which might be related to a SST mediated increase in pelagic or benthic primary production (McQuatters-Gollop et al., 2007).
+Instead, we found an increase in abundance and a spatial extension within the core distribution areas of macrofauna species in the North Sea, which might be related to a SST mediated increase in pelagic or benthic primary production (McQuatters-Gollop et al. 2007).

 The abundance of species with a core distribution in the southern North Sea, such as the small bivalves Abra alba, Corbula gibba and Nucula nitidosa increased in the entire Oyster Ground towards the southern flank of the Dogger Bank between 1986 and 2000.
-These deposit-feeding species are also common in the nutrient enriched inner German Bight and seem to benefit from the higher food supply (Rachor, 1980; Kröncke et al., 2004; McQuatters-Gollop et al., 2007; Holmes and Miller 2006).
+These deposit-feeding species are also common in the nutrient enriched inner German Bight and seem to benefit from the higher food supply (Rachor, 1980; Kröncke et al., 2004; McQuatters-Gollop et al., 2007).

-Also the increase in abundance of 'southern' interface- and suspension-feeding species such as the bivalve Tellina spp., the polychaete Lanice conchilega and the warm-temperate ophiurid Acrocnida brachiata as well as the sand-licking sea urchin Echinocyamus pusillus at the Dogger Bank Tail End or off Jutland in 2000 gives evidence for an SST mediated increase in pelagic and benthic primary production and food availability in these areas (Bauerfeind et al., 1990; Niermann, 1996; Kröncke et al., 2001, 2004, in press; Wieking and Kröncke, 2001).
+Also the increase in abundance of 'southern' interface- and suspension-feeding species such as the bivalve Tellina spp., the polychaete Lanice conchilega and the warm-temperate ophiurid A. brachiata as well as the sandlicking sea urchin E. pusillus at the Dogger Bank Tail End or off Jutland in 2000 gives evidence for an SST mediated increase in pelagic and benthic primary production and food availability in these areas (Bauerfeind et al., 1990; Niermann, 1996; Kröncke et al., 2001, 2004, subm.; Wieking and Kröncke, 2001).